NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Propagation across transitive dependencies

-When a package has a problem that `throw`s, all packages that depend on it will fail to evaluate until that problem is ignored or resolved.
+When a package has a problem that `error`s, all packages that depend on it will fail to evaluate until that problem is ignored or resolved.
 Most of the time, this is sufficient.

 When the problem requires actions on dependents however, it does not sufficiently inform about all packages that need action.
 Multiple packages may be annotated with the same problem, in that case it should be given a name and the name should be the same across all instances.
 Other values like the message or the URL list do not need to be the same and may be adapted sensibly.